Ariimb/Commands/readme.md

 -h, --help Display help information for this command.

 rmdir "direction name": Removes the directory from the system.
+This can help clean up space on your computer and keep files and folders organized.
+Common options: -p.

+mv: Move or remove directory.
+Without this command, you would have to individually rename each filw which is tedious.
+Common options: -i, -b.

+pwd: Its used to print the current directory you’re in.
+As an example, if you have multiple terminals going and you need to remember the exact directory you’re working within, then pwd will tell you.

+Example: pwd [option(s)]

 #Navigate